 Shia was inducted into Hollywood when he was 14 years old in the tv show Even Stevens on the Disney Channel.
 At 21 he starred in the film Disturbia that is a moderately well done run-of-the-mill teenage thriller and the widely circulated big budget film Transformers.
 If one is keeping track they’re coming to the conclusion at this point that Shia is not interested in anything more than becoming famous and making lots of money.
 For years I discounted him as another manufactured star churned out by the Disney machine.
 Certainly he’s not interested in quality let alone anything avante garde.

 He had a seemingly predictable Hollywood upbringing of partying and alcohol consumption.
 In 2007 he had a DUI arrest and was kicked out of Walgreens for misdemeanor criminal trespassing while heavily intoxicated.
 In 2011 he had an altercation while drunk at a bar in which he threatened to assault a guy who called him a name and instead he himself got punched in the face.
 There was another bar fight in Vancouver in 2011 and one more in London in 2014.
-This all reads very ordinary and very predictable of a well financed 20 something maturing in front of the paparazzi camera.
+This all reads very ordinary and very predictable of a well financed 20 something maturing in front of the paparazzi eye.

 He became meta.

 He started pursuing more creative endeavors.
 He released 3 graphic novels, was cast in the cerebral and eclectic band Sigur Ros’ controversial music video about desire and addiction in which he is in the nude.
 He was cast in a Broadway play in Feb.
 2013 but was fired for feuding with Alec Baldwin.